ShanHaoYu/Deep-Q-Network-Breakout/README.md

     For more parameters availble, please refer to [argument.py]()

 - Test the agent's ability

+     Before test the code, download the pretrained model from [goole drive](https://drive.google.com/open?id=1bEExnpqm13gBggtCld_aMBxBdbr1ze-s), and put the model into `./pretrained_model/model.h5`

      By running the following command, you can get agent's average score in 100 episode